Do and Don'ts for an Automation Engineer

 Skipping this hierarchy makes it harder to locate and manage related objects within the application or codebase.

-Ensure to generate Test Data in a Separate YAML File.
+Ensure to generate Test Data in a Separate YAML File by enabling Data Decoupling option in the Project Settings page.

 Avoid storing test data in the Feature File: